rtuhpc/hpc-platform/doc/lti.md

 9. The LTI Tool sends the response back to the platform, typically as an HTTP POST request, including the required data.
 10. The platform receives the response from the LTI Tool, processes the data as needed, and presents the appropriate information to the user within its interface.

-In LTI 1.3, the communication between the platform, browser, and LTI Tool relies on secure JWTs for passing information and ensuring data integrity.
+In LTI 1.3, the platform, browser, and LTI Tool communication relies on secure JWTs for passing information and ensuring data integrity.
 The launch process involves redirecting the browser to the LTI Tool's endpoint with the necessary information encapsulated within the JWT.
 The subsequent communication occurs through HTTP requests.

 ### What is JWT for?